Woods are good. Water views are wonderful. Toss in a fairy house village and you’ve got yourself a fine hiking adventure.

 Harpswell Hiking Challenge

-June 3-4, 2017.
+June 2-3, 2018.
 To participate, print out the Hiking Challenge form, which has all the trail listed on it.
 Get hiking, and find the sticker box at each trail.
-Once you’ve gathered stickers at each trail, you can turn the form in during the weekend at the Cliff Trail refreshment station or at the Town Office until June 10.
+Once you’ve gathered stickers at each trail, you can turn the form in during the weekend at the HQ table (where there will also be refreshments and snacks) at Cliff Trail.